-Travelling to the USA with an ESTA
+Traveling to the USA with an ESTA

-For people like me, who would only want to travel to the USA for leisure purposes and on fun sight-seeing holidays, an ESTA would be the perfect option.
+Traveling To the USA With an ESTA: For people like me, who would only want to travel to the USA for leisure purposes and on fun sight-seeing holidays, an ESTA would be the perfect option.
 An ESTA is digital travel authorization that allows you to travel to the USA without a visa.
 An ESTA is an easier, faster and cheaper alternative to having to apply for a regular visa and all it takes is an online application!
 For more information on travelling to the USA with an ESTA, check out the linked page!

 Kennedy Space Center